chromatone/chromatone.center/theory/index.md

 ---
 title: Theory
-subtitle: All the knowledge of music becoming visible with the simple color coding system
+description: All the knowledge of music becoming visible with the simple color coding system
 cover: tonnetz.svg
 date: 2021-10-30
 ---